 Cannot lie, selecting the gear and cute clothes on your registry is super fun with day dreaming and anticipating your birth and little nugget.
 However, it is possible that you will end up with a lot of stuff that you don’t need or quickly outgrow.
-Some things to consider:
+Consider a strategy of collecting what you can second-hand, so you can focus your registry on education to prepare you for the big shift of parenthood and service to bring ease into your home while you heal and take care of a newborn.
+Read on to get some considerations while building your baby registry.

 The most important things for this time in your life are education and support, and I truly recommend these items being at the top of your registry: